Submit

 • Continuation or Termination: Based on the appeal's findings, the supportive measures may be continued, modified, or terminated.

-How to Make a Report of Discrimination, Harassment, or Sexual Misconduct
+How to Make a Report of Discrimination, Harassment, Sexual Misconduct or Retaliation

-Individuals may make a complaint of discrimination, harassment, or sexual misconduct to the Equity Administrator / Title IX Coordinator.
+Individuals may make a complaint of discrimination, harassment, sexual misconduct or retaliation to the Equity Administrator / Title IX Coordinator.

-Although UCM encourages complainants to talk to someone, we have also developed an online tool for reporting discrimination, harassment and sexual misconduct.
+Although UCM encourages complainants to talk to someone, we have also developed an online tool for reporting discrimination, harassment, sexual misconduct or retaliation.

 A Mandated Reporter is required to promptly report the information to the Equity Administrator / Title IX Coordinator.
 The Mandated Report must be made regardless of whether the person reporting the information to the Mandated Reporter requests confidentiality and regardless of how the Mandated Reporter becomes aware of the offensive behavior (personal observation, direct information from the subject of the behavior, indirect information from a third party, etc.).